leugemors/dotfiles/README.md

 # Dotfiles

-A location to keep my personal configuration files.
-Feel free to take a look, use them, copy them, or do whatever you like with them.
+A repo to store my personal configuration files.
+I can't promise they will be useful to anyone, but feel free to take a look, use them, copy them, or do whatever you like with them.

 - .aliases
 - .tmux.conf